Isilon/isilon_sdk/readme.dev.md

 3. Copy the `<output_file>` file generated above (or one of the pre-made "example_output.json" files) and "swagger-codegen-config.json" from your isi_sdk root directory to your swagger-codegen root directory.
 4. Run codegen on `<output_file>`.
 For example, from your swagger-codegen root directory, use:

-`java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate -i swagger-config.json -l python -o ./isi_sdk -c swagger-codegen-config.json`
+`java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate -i swagger-config.json -l python -o ./isi_sdk -c swagger-codegen-config.json -t swagger_templates/python`

 For other languages, substitute the name of the language you want for `python`.
 This will create a language bindings library you can install in the `./isi_sdk` subdirectory.